 Is it possible to get in very early, in the first days, weeks, and months of life, to shore up the resilience of your baby’s brain, in order to help prevent ASD?
 No-one knows the answer to this question, though researchers have become very interested to explore what might help.
 There is still much to learn about the complex interactions between genetic predisposition and the environmental factors which may give rise to ASD.
 It will take many years of research to find out if Neuroprotective Developmental Care, or any other infant-care program, really does protect against or minimise the symptoms of ASD.

 But Possums Education has also spent many years developing evidence-based strategies for protection of your baby’s developing brain and gut, more generally.
 Because parents whose baby is known to be at risk of ASD will continue to receive a great deal of conflicting advice about infant-care, all of which claims to be neuroprotective, we've been interested to think through how to you might apply Neuroprotective Developmental Care (NDC or the Possums programs) in this situation.
-The research behind the recent interest in pre-emptive intervention for ASD is detailed in a new paper by Dr Pamela Douglas, Pre-emptive intervention for Autism Spectrum Disorder: theoretical foundations and clinical translation, under review.
-We will make this article available as soon as possible.
+You can now read the research behind the recent interest in pre-emptive intervention for ASD, and why NDC is hypothesised to positively affect epigenomic regulation, in a new article by Dr Pamela Douglas in Frontiers of Integrative Neuroscience, Pre-emptive intervention for Autism Spectrum Disorder: theoretical foundations and clinical translation.

 Just to emphasise: we are not claiming that there is any evidence to prove that our programs will work to prevent or minimise expression of the ASD genes.
 We just think that there is good evidence to suggest, when parents are receiving so much confusing advice about how to best care for their baby, that our particular programs offer a pathway through the first six months of life that is as neuroprotective as any.
 We can’t think of another set of programs for the care of babies in very early life, either here in Australia or overseas, which build on more rigorous, comprehensive, evidence-based foundations for optimizing a baby's neuro-resilience.